djeada/Linux-Notes/notes/ldap.md

 ou: users
 ```

-Add the base structure to the LDAP directory:
+Load this structure into your LDAP directory using the `ldapadd` command:

 ```
 sudo ldapadd -x -D "cn=admin,dc=example,dc=com" -w your_admin_password -f base.ldif
 ```

-3. **Populate the directory**: Add entries for each user to the LDAP directory, including their credentials and any necessary attributes.
+3. **Populate the Directory**: Now, add entries for each user in your LDAP directory, incorporating necessary attributes like their credentials.

-Example user.ldif:
+Here's an example user entry (`user.ldif`):

 ```
 dn: uid=jdoe,ou=users,dc=example,dc=com